LispCookbook/cl-cookbook/data-structures.md

 * the [access](https://github.com/AccelerationNet/access) library (battle tested, used by the Djula templating system) has a generic `(access my-var :elt)` ([blog post](https://lisp-journey.gitlab.io/blog/generice-consistent-access-of-data-structures-dotted-path/)).
 It also has `accesses` (plural) to access and set nested values.
 * [rutils](https://github.com/vseloved/rutils) as a generic `generic-elt` or `?`,

-## Appendix B - accessing nested data structures
+## Appendix C - accessing nested data structures

 Sometimes we work with nested data structures, and we might want an easier way to access a nested element than intricated "getf" and